potherca/DEWT6/README.md

 > During DEWT6 we would like you to share with us your experiences in communicating about software testing while it is being developed.
 With whom did you share your test ideas and test results?
 How did you share it?
 How was your feedback received?
 Did it turn out the way you expected?
 Was it useful?

 In my personal opinion, programmers, tester and others involved are all _developers_.
 With their combined efforts, a group of "developers" create a product or service.
 The only major difference between different developers is an area of expertise and thus their viewpoint.

+It was very interesting to see all of these different viewpoints engage in a discussion during the conference.